 The Residential Tenancies Authority (RTA) offers a number of services including holding and refunding of rental bonds, providing free information on all tenancy matters, and offering a negotiation service for disputes.

-The RTA site (RTA) also provides you with details on your rights and obligations as a tenant in Queensland and we recommended that you become familiar with this information prior to signing any leases for off-campus accommodation and during the tenancy.
-If you are about to enter into a lease for a rental property, we suggest you read Tenancy Agreements for specific information.
-It is important that you read through and understand the agreement before signing it as it sets out important details of the tenancy including when and how the rent should be paid and any special terms that are agreed on.
+The can provide you with details on your rights and obligations as a tenant in Queensland and we recommended that you become familiar with this information prior to signing any leases for off-campus accommodation and during the tenancy.

 The RTA also provides a number of fact sheets in both English and other languages which provide information for tenants who are about to enter into a lease – these can be found at RTA Fact Sheets.

 The Tenants' Union of Queensland is a state wide community organisation that provides an advisory service for residential tenants in Queensland.